-Douglas Fisher is professor and chair of educational leadership at San Diego State University and a leader at Health Sciences High and Middle College.
+Douglas Fisher is professor and chair of educational leadership at San Diego State University and a teacher leader at Health Sciences High and Middle College.
 Previously, Doug was an early intervention teacher and elementary school educator.
-He is a credentialed teacher and leader in California.
+He is a credentialed English teacher and administrator in California.
 In 2022, he was inducted into the Reading Hall of Fame by the Literacy Research Association.
-He has published widely on literacy, quality instruction, and assessment, as well as books such as Welcome to Teaching, PLC+, Teaching Students to Drive their Learning, and Student Assessment: Better Evidence, Better Decisions, Better Learning.
-Nancy Frey is professor of educational leadership at San Diego State University and a leader at Health Sciences High and Middle College.
-Previously, Nancy was a teacher, academic coach, and central office resource coordinator in Florida.
+He has published numerous articles on reading and literacy, differentiated instruction, and curriculum design, as well as books such as The Teacher Clarity Playbook 2/e, Your Introduction to PLC+, The Illustrated Guide to Teacher Credibility, The Teaching Reading Playbook, and Welcome to Teaching!.
+Nancy Frey is a Professor in Educational Leadership at San Diego State and a teacher leader at Health Sciences High and Middle College.
 She is a credentialed special educator, reading specialist, and administrator in California.
 She is a member of the International Literacy Association’s Literacy Research Panel.
-She has published widely on literacy, quality instruction, and assessment, as well as books such as The Artificial Intelligences Playbook, How Scaffolding Works, How Teams Work, and The Vocabulary Playbook.
+Her published titles include The Illustrated Guide to Visible Learning, Welcome to Teaching Multilingual Learners, Teaching Foundational Skills to Adolescent Readers, and RIGOR Unveiled: A Video-Enhanced Flipbook to Promote Teacher Expertise in Relationship Building, Instruction, Goals, Organization, and Relevance.
 Sarah Ortega is a coordinator for instruction and supports for English Language learners at Health Sciences High & Middle College and served as a classroom educator for 19 years.
 She was recognized as the 2023 Chula Vista Elementary School District Teacher of the Year and her teaching videos have been featured in professional development training and educator magazines.
 She is also a professional learning consultant and works with schools and districts to design and implement learning solutions that support the emotional, behavioral, and instructional needs of students.
 John Hattie, PhD, is an award-winning education researcher and best-selling author with nearly thirty years of experience examining what works best in student learning and achievement.
 His research, better known as Visible Learning, is a culmination of nearly thirty years synthesizing more than 2,100 meta-analyses comprising more than one hundred thousand studies involving over 300 million students around the world.
 He has presented and keynoted in over three hundred international conferences and has received numerous recognitions for his contributions to education.
 His notable publications include Visible Learning, Visible Learning for Teachers, Visible Learning and the Science of How We Learn; Visible Learning for Mathematics, Grades K-12; and 10 Mindframes for Visible Learning.

 Teaching Students to Drive their Learning is a timely playbook that gives educators the research and tools to support student agency in learning.
 Through seamlessly integrating research-based practices into clear actions that teachers can quickly implement in their classrooms, this book is a must-read for all. -- Arlena Gaynor The newest Corwin playbook is one that should be in the library of every educator who strives to accelerate the learning of their students.
 Through clever analogies and real-world examples, this book creates a clear path paved, including strategies to teach students to take ownership of their own learning and become life-long learners who seek challenges and thrive on their own growth.
 It′s a practical guide to developing the qualities of self-driven learners in your students and promoting a classroom culture that allows the teacher to confidently let their students take on challenges and effectively become their own teacher. -- Jessica Javo This is a great read for all educators!
 It really speaks to how we, as educators, need to help students become responsible for their own learning.
 Students truly need to know what to do when they don’t know what to do! -- Lydia Bagley This playbook is a great refresher for experienced teachers on ways that they can support students who are having difficulty finding success in the classroom.
 It’s a gentle nod and a great reminder of best practices that all teachers can benefit from. -- Melissa Black Since implementing Visible Learning practices, we have made great strides as a school district.
 We have embedded the use of learning intentions and success criteria in our classrooms and made them visible, utilizing them to guide instruction, and referencing them as the basis for assessment and reflection.
 Our students now understand what they are learning, how they know when they’ve learned it, and where they need to go next. -- Katie Isch